Frequently Asked Questions

 How do you verify that the education is meeting certain standards?

-We use trusted, standards-aligned online curriculum platforms—Power Homeschool, Miacademy, and Time4Learning—which are designed to meet or exceed national academic benchmarks.
+We use trusted, standards-aligned online curriculum platforms, which are designed to meet or exceed national academic benchmarks.
 These platforms track student progress, provide built-in assessments, and allow us to monitor learning in real time.

 Our experienced educators guide students through their coursework, ensure they stay on pace, and offer support or enrichment where needed.
 Because the curriculum is transparent and parent-accessible, families can see exactly what their child is learning at any time.